 What to do?

-- Test estrogen, progesterone, and detox markers such as glutathione levels.
-You can also do a GI Map test to check out gut bacteria.
+- Do a GI Map test to check out gut bacteria.
 The marker you are looking for is beta-glucuronidase, which is an enzyme produced by gut bacteria that breaks down estrogen so it’s not reabsorbed.

 - Block xenoestrogens with supportive phyto (plant) estrogens.